INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Abstract

 \section{Abstract}

 This paper introduces INACIA (\textbf{In}strução \textbf{A}ssistida \textbf{c}om \textbf{I}nteligência \textbf{A}rtificial), a groundbreaking system designed to integrate Large Language Models (LLMs) into the operational framework of Brazilian Federal Court of Accounts (TCU).
 The system automates various stages of case analysis, including basic information extraction, admissibility examination, \textit{Periculum in mora} and \textit{Fumus boni iuris} analyses, and recommendations generation.
 Through a series of experiments, we demonstrate INACIA's potential in extracting relevant information from case documents, evaluating its legal plausibility, and formulating propositions for judicial decision-making.
-Utilizing a validation dataset alongside LLMs, our evaluation methodology presents an innovative approach to assessing system performance, correlating highly with human judgment.
-The results highlight INACIA's proficiency in handling complex legal tasks, indicating its suitability for augmenting efficiency and judicial fairness within legal systems.
-The paper also discusses potential enhancements and future applications, positioning INACIA as a model for worldwide AI integration in legal domains.
+Utilizing a validation dataset alongside LLMs, our evaluation methodology presents a novel approach to assessing system performance, correlating highly with human judgment.
+These results underscore INACIA's potential in complex legal task handling while also acknowledging the current limitations.
+This study discusses possible improvements and the broader implications of applying AI in legal contexts, suggesting that INACIA represents a significant step towards integrating AI in legal systems globally, albeit with cautious optimism grounded in the empirical findings.